aligent/braintree-orocommerce/README.md

 Supported Payment Actions
 -----------
-Currently this bundle only supports the 'Purchase' action, 'Validate' and 'Capture' are coming soon.
+Currently, this bundle only supports the 'Purchase' action, 'Validate' and 'Capture' are coming soon.

 Extension Points
 -----------